Gilvydas Biruta

-Gilvydas Biruta (born 10 October 1991) is a professional Lithuanian basketball player for CEP Lorient of the Nationale Masculine 1.
-He plays at the power forward position.
+Gilvydas Biruta (born 10 October 1991) is a Lithuanian former professional basketball player currently working as an assistant coach for the Grand Rapids Gold of the NBA G League.
+He used to play at the power forward position.

 Professional career

 After graduating University of Rhode Island, Biruta was a part of Denver Nuggets during the 2015 NBA Summer League.

 On 5 August 2015, Biruta signed with Neptūnas Klaipėda.

 On 24 February 2016, Biruta signed with Lavrio of the Greek Basket League.
 In five games Biruta averaged 3.4 points and 2.2 rebounds.
 On August 30, 2016, he signed with Aries Trikala.
 In March 2017, he moved to Assigeco Piacenza of the Serie A2.

 On 4 July 2017, Biruta signed with JL Bourg-en-Bresse of the Pro A.

 Biruta played one game for Cherkaski Mavpy but left the team in January 2019 with an injury.
 On 5 January 2020, Biruta joined Lietkabelis Panevėžys.
 He averaged 4.3 points and 1.6 rebounds per game.
 On 18 September 2020, Biruta signed with Heroes Den Bosch of the Dutch Basketball League.
 He was released on 20 October after the DBL had been suspended due to a national spike in coronavirus infections.